Ad115/Cell-System/README.md

 # CellSystem

-> Let cells do their own thing while you silently observe them.

-A simple framework that allows (or will allow) you to couple seamlessly a custom observer (logger) to your simulations.
+A simple framework to simulate dinamical systems flexible enough to allow adding custom 'loggers', that is, observer classes that record the relevant steps of the simulations.

-This was created to simulate cancer growth, while allowing to couple mutations and ancestry logging to study tumour philogeny reconstruction algorithms.
+This was created to simulate cancer growth, while allowing to couple mutations and ancestry logging to study tumour phylogeny reconstruction algorithms.

 ![Use case](assets/sidebyside.png)